coryhedeen/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. Describe the biggest difference between `.forEach` & `.map`.
+Map creates a new array.

-2. What is the difference between a function and a method?
+2. What is the difference between a function and a method? a method is a function inside of a function.
 3. What is closure?
+closure is the thing that an object needs to create a local scope.
 4. Describe the four rules of the 'this' keyword.
+Window binding is when this binds to something in the global scope.
+Implicit binding is when this is binding to something in the local scope.
+New binding is when this is binding to the object it has been passed to.
+Explicit binding is when methods are used to overwrite the implicit binding properties of this.
 5. Why do we need super() in an extended class?
+Super is used to inherit attributes from the class a class is extending from.
 ## Project Set up

 Follow these steps to set up and work on your project: